HG-Pilot/WellPump/README.md

 - Two WiFi modes: STA (if configured) and AP (as a fallback or if STA is disabled)
 - Web server on port 80 provides real-time data tracking, program control, and configuration
 - NTP time synchronization operates in STA mode when connected to the internet

+## Flashing and Compiling

+This code can be compiled using Arduino IDE version 2.3.6 or higher, provided all necessary libraries are installed and dependencies are resolved.
+The external RTTTL library, included in the Data folder, must be installed manually.
+For the VL53L0X sensor, search for "Pololu VL53L0X" in the Library Manager to add the required library.

+For a simpler approach, if you are using an ESP32-S3-DEVKITC-1-N16R8, you can flash pre-compiled firmware directly using the `flash.cmd` script located at [https://github.com/HG-Pilot/WellWaterPump/tree/main/build](https://github.com/HG-Pilot/WellWaterPump/tree/main/build).
+To proceed, connect your ESP32 to your computer, identify the assigned COM port (you may need to install drivers for the onboard USB-to-UART chip), and execute the `flash.cmd` script.
+Enter the COM port number in uppercase as prompted, then follow the on-screen instructions to complete the flashing process.

 ## Acknowledgments